MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/deployr-admin-scale-and-throughput.md

 -   `Max.
 Concurrent Projects` is the maximum number of projects a single user can work on concurrently.
 The system administrator can control the concurrent project limit using the Per-user authenticated limit setting in the **Server Policies** tab of the DeployR Administration Console.
 -   `Average Slot Limit` is the average value for the **Slot Limit** setting for each of the grid nodes.
 The system administrator can set the value for each node’s **Slot Limit** in the **Grid** tab of the DeployR Administration Console.

+For more on managing your grid, see the [Administration Console Help](deployr-admin-console/deployr-admin-managing-the-grid.md).

 >To prevent resource exhaustion when provisioning the grid, carefully consider the processor, memory, and disk resources available on the node as you define the slot limit.
 For optimal throughput, the slot limit on a given node should equal the number of CPU cores on the node.

-&nbsp;

->For more on managing your grid, see the [Administration Console Help](deployr-admin-console/deployr-admin-managing-the-grid.md).

 **Example**